-...DANCES...
+...Dances...

 Dances are held at WHS and are sponsored by different activities and clubs.
-A WHS student may bring one guest to a dance.
+A WHS student may bring one guest to a dance if the dance permits a student to do so.
 The WHS student and guest's name must be on the dance guest list in the office by the end of the school day the day before the dance.
 All students are to adhere to the WHS Dress Code.
 Guests must be in high school and will be required to complete a "good standing" form and have his/her principal sign the form.
 Administration or chaperone has final say on guest attendance.

-...JUNIOR/SENIOR PROM...
+...Junior/Senior Prom...